-PART 1: Background research into one aspect of biomimicry, bio-inspiration, or bioengineering design. and how it has been applied to a particular problem.
-This information is critical to the second portion, and should not be minimized.
+PART 1: Background research into one aspect of biomimicry, bio-inspiration, or bioengineering design and how it has been applied to a particular problem.
+This information is critical to the second portion and should not be minimized.
 DO NOT TRY TO DO THIS RESEARCH AT THE LAST MINUTE!!!
-If you try to slide-by on last-minute work, you will not be very happy with your grade.
-It should be in APA format and it should be well organized, as if you were going to present it to a funder to get development funds.
+If you try to slide by on last-minute work, you will not be pleased with your grade.
+It should be in APA format and well organized-as if you were going to present it to a funder to get development funds.

 PART 2.
 Development of a new application or design based upon that biomimicry.
 The application does not need to be wildly new and complex.
 It does have to be your own work and your own passion.
 Check with me to see if you missed something in your initial research.
 Try to approach this topic by looking at problems in your own daily life.
 Ask questions like "What animal needs to do the same thing," or "How does this problem relate to animal niches?"
-Visit the biomimicry websites (given earlier in this syllabus) early in the semester, and return to them often for inspiration.
+Visit the biomimicry websites (given earlier in this syllabus) early in the semester and return to them often for inspiration.
 If you just copy someone else's design, you won't learn very much.

-Presentation of Part 1: When working on the background project, (which will be the one presented in class) first explore solutions to ecological, economic, medical or architectural problems based upon the solutions found in the natural world.
-This portion of the project will be due around the middle of the semester, and it will be presented to the class in no more than 5-10 minutes (plus 5 min for questions).
-The projects should be thoroughly researched and existing biomimicry solutions should be included as part of your presentation.
+Presentation of Part 1: When working on the background project (which will be the one presented in class), first explore solutions to ecological, economic, medical, or architectural problems based on the solutions found in the natural world.
+This portion of the project will be due around the middle of the semester, and it will be presented to the class in no more than 5-10 minutes (plus time for questions).
+The projects should be thoroughly researched, and existing biomimicry solutions should be included as part of your presentation.
 Although you may include biological systems other than invertebrates, some invertebrate innovations should be included in the group project.
 This first portion and presentation will be reviewed for spelling, grammar, and organization at this time.
-Ten of your 150 points is based upon your presentation.

 For the remainder of the term, refocus your efforts.
-The remainder of your project should extend the general theme researched in the first part of the semester.
-You may go another direction with prior approval, but I discourage it.
-During this time, you should try to develop one aspect of this project in a new, novel direction.
-Consult with me frequently as you work on your project so I can help keep you on track and make certain that you are not just reinventing the wheel.
+The rest of your project should extend the general theme researched in the first part of the semester.
+You may go in another direction with prior approval, but I discourage it.
+During this time, you should try to develop one aspect of this project with a new, novel approach.
+Consult with me frequently as you work on your project so I can help keep you on track and make sure that you are not just reinventing the wheel.